unitaryfoundation/jeff/docs/faqs.md

 non-human readable format.

-[Protocol buffers](https://en.wikipedia.org/wiki/Protocol_Buffers) (and derivatives such as Cap'n Proto) are a binary data format initially developed by Google that has been used for similar problems across the classical domain, and was chosen for *Jeff*.
+[Protocol buffers](https://en.wikipedia.org/wiki/Protocol_Buffers) (and derivatives such as Cap'n Proto) are a binary data format initially developed by Google that have been used for similar problems across the classical domain, and were chosen for *Jeff*.

 Human-readable formats have been quite common in the quantum space thus far, but in addition we see two major reason why they might make less sense going forward: